 Other candidates on average took in only one-fifth of their support from property interests during that reporting period.
 Mirish and Wunderlich who each received rock-bottom support from owners and managers.

 Ultimately we campaigned against Krasne because we saw her as too unpredictable to have in the mayor’s chair at such an important time.
 We endorsed John Mirisch and Bob Wunderlich (who did edge her out by those 18 votes!).

 Krasne Re-Brands Her Campaign

-Krasne spent thousands of dollars to put pro-renter flyers into mailboxes.
-She re-labeled an already-scheduled wine and cheese reception as as a renters’ rights organizing event.
-And I even found Krasne flyers on cars in my multifamily neighborhood on election day.
+Krasne spent thousands of dollars to put pro-tenant flyers into mailboxes.
+She re-labeled an already-scheduled wine and cheese reception as as a tenants’ rights event.
+We saw Krasne flyers on cars in our multifamily neighborhood on election day.